The Magical Mystery Tour

 Ringo Starr and George Harrison from 'The Magical Mystery Tour'

-So, over fifty years later does Magical Mystery Tour stand the test of time?
+So, almost sixty years later, does Magical Mystery Tour stand the test of time?

 The Beatles 1967

-With informed hindsight, the answer must be a qualified yes.
-McCartney's prediction that time would enhance the productions reputation has proved to be startlingly prophetic, although probably not in the way he meant.
-What the Magical Mystery Tour has attained today is the status of an important and illuminating cultural document of the end of an era.
-Partly an overly optimist failed experiment, partly an echo of a more simplistic and child-like decade, the Magical Mystery Tour does succeed as a unique piece of televisual history from a unique and monumentally important set of musical icons.
+With informed hindsight, the answer is a tentative yes.
+McCartney's prediction that time would enhance the production's reputation has proved to be startlingly prophetic, although probably not in the way he meant.
+What Magical Mystery Tour has attained today is the status of an important and illuminating cultural document marking the end of an era.
+Partly an overly optimistic failed experiment, partly an echo of a more simplistic and child-like decade, Magical Mystery Tour does succeed as a unique piece of televisual history from a unique and monumentally important set of musical icons.

 Read Next...